ed88bit/ed88bit/README.md

 - 👋 Hi, I’m @ed88bit (Edoardo)
-- 👀 I’m interested in gaming :video_game: , coding :computer:, Japan :japan: and running :running:
+- 👀 I’m interested in gaming :video_game: , Japan :japan:, coding :computer: and running :running:
 - 🌱 I’m currently learning Scrum
 - 💞️ I’m looking to collaborate on anything that can help you on daily basis
 - 📫 How to reach me: